My Rich Dad, My Poor Dad

 He’s endured some level of financial stress throughout the last decade or so as he’s changed practices a few times.

-He’s worried about being in another “bubble” and how this upcoming election will affect his portfolio and retirement.
+He's worried about being in another “bubble” and how a correction could affect his portfolio and retirement.

 My Rich Dad